 Vinyl interlocking tiles typically use a large amount of polyvinyl chloride (PVC) in the click component, so there is more PVC than in a standard vinyl floor.
 The backing also contains fillers like wood dust or limestone and other additives.
 The toxic processes required to make PVC and the toxic pollution created when it is disposed of prevent vinyl from being a preferred material.
 However, because of the hazardous content common to wet-applied flooring adhesives and the fact that they are reacting when applied, an interlocking tile is still preferable to wet-applied adhesives if you must use a vinyl flooring product.

 Glue-down carpet, resilient flooring, and engineered wood flooring manufacturers commonly recommend or require the use of acrylic adhesives.
 These products are typically water-based, 1-part formulations that react on site after they are applied.
 Adhesives described as acrylic can vary significantly in their formulations.
-They tend to be low in VOCs, but may contain other hazards including small quantities of asthmagenic isocyanates.
-Hazardous phthalates may be used in some acrylic flooring adhesives, so make sure to prefer those that are phthalate-free.
+They tend to be low in VOCs, but may contain small quantities of hazardous chemicals including residual monomers and petroleum-based defoamers.

 Epoxy flooring adhesives are often used to adhere linoleum, vinyl tiles, rubber tiles, or rubber sheets to a variety of flooring substrates.
 Epoxy chemistries require the use of high hazard substances, including a resin based on bisphenol-A (BPA), nonylphenols , and chemicals known as amines, many of which may contribute to respiratory effects including the onset of asthma.
 BPA is a developmental toxicant and endocrine disruptor that has been targeted for removal from children’s products.
 Nonylphenols, part of the larger chemical group of alkylphenols, are endocrine disruptors that have been a focus for priority action by EPA for their health effects.